Follow Us :

 The “Error Establishing a Database Connection” is one of the most frustrating errors for any WordPress user.
 This error happens when your website doesn’t have access to the database.
 Resolving this error is necessary because it can affect your sales and analytics.
 Once you get a hang of it, this issue can be easily detected and fixed.

-Make sure both front-end and back-end of your site are getting the same error.
-If you are getting different error like database tables aren’t available, then repair your database.
+Check the Front-End and Back-End Errors: Ensure that both the front-end and back-end of your site are getting the same error.
+If you are getting different errors, such as “database tables aren’t available,” then repair your database.

 define('WP_ALLOW_REPAIR', true);

-The user doesn’t have to be logged-in to access because to repair a corrupted database the users can’t login.
+• The user doesn’t have to be logged in to access this page because to repair a corrupted database, users can’t login.
 Once you have repaired the database, remove this line from your wp-config.php.

-The most important in file in WordPress installation is the wp-config.php.
-Here you will specify all the details for WordPress to connect to your database.
+Verify Database Credentials: The most important file in a WordPress installation is the wp-config.php.
+Here, you will specify all the details for WordPress to connect to your database.
 Once you change the database user password, you’ll need to change the file too.

-To check everything in the wp-config.php file is the same:
+To check everything in the wp-config.php file is correct:

 define('DB_NAME', 'database-name');